-Description Detail Funding Improvements to the crossing of Stockton Street/Victoria Road/Church Street junction Introduction of banning the right turn out of Victoria Road on to Stockton Street with a 90 second phasing. £860,000 Improvements to the crossing of York Road/Park Road junction Creation of less managed space through the introduction of a roundel arrangement with courtesy crossings. £370,000 Improvements to the crossing of Victoria Road/York Road junction.
+Description Detail Funding Improvements to the crossing of Stockton Street/Victoria Road/Church Street junction the crossing of Victoria Road on to Stockton Street with a 90 second phasing.
+Street/Victoria Road on to Stockton Street with a 90 second phasing.
+Improvements to the crossing of York Road/Park Road junction Creation of less managed space through the introduction of a roundel arrangement with courtesy crossings. £370,000 Improvements to the crossing of Victoria Road/York Road junction.
 Creation of less managed space through the introduction of a roundel arrangement with courtesy crossings. £280,000 Improvements to the crossing of A689/Clarence Road.
 Introduction of a roundabout to replace the existing signalised junction. £2,230,000 Removal of railings from Stockton Street and A179.
 Removal of guardrails to improve the appearance of Stockton Street and to remove the visible barriers discouraging crossing the road. £310,000 New Pedestrian Crossing from Middleton Grange to Hartlepool CFE Introduction of a new pedestrian crossing from Middleton Grange to Hartlepool College of Further Education via a signalised junction. £50,000 Signalised Right Hand Turn into MSCP Introduction of a signalised right turn into the Multi-Storey Car Park but no right turn out.
 This would be on a 90 second phasing for the signals. £70,000 Improvements to the Junction at Park Road/Stockton Street Improvement to the Junction to include a separate side road phase and an additional pedestrian crossing with phasing of the signals at 90 seconds. £100,000